-Thank you for your interest in the psychology training programs at Georgetown University’s Counseling and Psychiatric Service (CAPS)!
+Thank you for your interest in the psychology training programs at Georgetown University’s Counseling and Psychiatric Service (CAPS).

 The staff at Georgetown CAPS are enthusiastic about mentorship and training.
 We look forward to helping you navigate the array of learning opportunities on campus and in the wider DC region, developing your clinical skills while serving the Georgetown community.

 We invite you to submit an application and look forward to reviewing your materials.
 You can learn more about our training program on our website.
-If you have any additional questions, please feel free to contact me at email@example.com.
+For any questions, please contact Dr. Jenny Lloyd our Assistant Director for Psychology Training at firstname.lastname@example.org.

 Our program is designed to foster the growth of clinicians from post-internship to postdoctoral practice and beyond.
 We have a special focus on preparation for careers in university counseling.
 In pursuit of that goal, we provide advanced training in college mental health, with a particular focus on short-term therapy models (both individual and group).
 Postdoctoral fellows may carry a limited number of long-term therapy cases as well.

 Our training emphasizes integrative and evidence-based approaches.
 Fellows participate in all functions of the counseling center and are considered an integral part of the staff.